capaj/edgewatch/README.md

 # EdgeWatch Agent

-A secure, Docker-based agent for running AI coding assistants (Claude and Codex) on untrusted codebases.
+A Docker-based agent for running AI coding assistants (Claude and Codex) on untrusted codebases.
 This agent facilitates creating a sandbox environment where AI tools can safely interact with repositories without exposing the host system to potential risks.

+Think of this as a Claude code web or Codex web self-hosted alternative.
+It's an api for running Claude and Codex commands on any git hosted codebase.

 ## Features